welcome to writingsland

 Top Benefits of Exion Treatment

-Completed as part of a "writing challenge" for a past potential client, this piece was designed as copy for the website of a hypothetical medical spa that recently acquired an Exion machine.
+Completed as a technical test for a past potential client, this piece was designed as copy for the website of a hypothetical medical spa that recently acquired an Exion machine.
 My challenge was to write something that could both attract new customers searching for Exion treatment, and educate existing clients about the treatment.

 Programming Documentation - Control Award Applications